The Growroom is a spherical, flat-pack, plywood structure facilitating the growth of local produce within space-poor urban communities.

 Image by Alona Vibe for Space10.

 Available to download from Space10 and Husum & Lindholm’s website, the Growroom’s plans are easy to navigate and construct, needing 13 sheets of plywood, a screwdriver, a drill, drill bits, 2 rubber hammers, access to a local maker space and a collaborative spirit.
-There is even the potential for the project to become even more sustainable, given the advancements and democratisation of additive manufacturing, or 3D printing.
+Additionally, there is the potential for the project to become even more sustainable, given the advancements and democratisation of additive manufacturing, or 3D printing.

 Image by Sine Lindholm Mads-Ulrik Husum for Space10.